EventStore/documentation/docs/cloud/provision/gcp/README.md

 :::

 ::: warning Projections impact performance
 Both system projections and user-defined projections produce new events.
 Carefully consider the impact of enabled projections on database performance.
-Please refer to the [Performance impact](../../../server/5.0.9/server/projections/README.md#performance-impact) section of the projections documentation to learn more.
+Please refer to the [Performance impact](../../../server/5.0.8/server/projections/README.md#performance-impact) section of the projections documentation to learn more.
 :::

 The lower section of the form allows choosing the instance size for cluster nodes.
 Currently, only three instance sizes are available.
 The `F1` size is the lower-edge, aiming mainly to support testing scenarios and experiments due to its low price.
 Two other sizes - `C4` and `M4` are production-grade.

-Moving forward, Event Store Cloud would have more instance sizes available.
+Moving forward, EventStoreDB Cloud would have more instance sizes available.

 ::: el-card :body-style="{ padding: '0px' }"
 ![GCP cluster second part](./images/gcp-new-cluster-2.png)